-In 2010, the Chiefs in Assembly passed Resolution 10-06 Implementation of Public Health System, which mandated SLFNHA to develop integrated model for public health for the communities.
+In 2010, the Chiefs in Assembly passed Resolution 10-06 Implementation of Public Health System, which mandated SLFNHA to develop an integrated model for public health for the communities.
 SLFNHA then applied for, and received, funding from Health Canada’s Health Services Integration Fund to develop the public health system.
-SLFNHA undertook this task with the support of a Public Health Working Group, which included representatives from Tribal Councils, communities, public health units, and provincial and federal government.
+SLFNHA undertook this task with the support of a Public Health Working Group, which included representatives from Tribal Councils, communities, public health units, and Provincial and Federal government.

 Through community engagement, and working with Tribal Council and community representatives, it was determined that the term public health was not the right term for the communities and the name Approaches to Community Wellbeing was born.

-The Anishinabe people of this land are on a journey to good health by living healthy lifestyles rooted in our cultural knowledge.
+The Anishinaabe people of this land are on a journey to good health by living healthy lifestyles rooted in our cultural knowledge.

 Our mission is to develop integrated, sustainable, and community-owned approaches to community wellbeing.
 The approach will be rooted with the traditional teachings of our people and will promote healthy lifestyles, active leaders, and positive Anishinabe people.